renuthomas/TokenBucket/README.md

 # Token Bucket
-Token Bucket Algorithm used for Computer Networks
+Token Bucket Algorithm used in Computer Networks.

+Token Bucket is better than Leaky Bucket since Token Bucket can support bursty data and it saves idle time by generating tokens.

 # Steps to run the program